HyveSynth/HyveSynth/README.md

 ### Documentation

-In this repository you will find the schematic and playing surface layouts, as well as some useful guides for tuning and DIY building.
+In this repository you will find the schematic and playing surface layouts, as well as some useful guides for tuning and DIY building and hacking.